kekse1/count.php/README.md

 * `define('BG', '255, 255, 255, 0');`
 * `define('AA', true);`
 * `define('TYPE', 'png');`

-They are located on top of the file.

 It'd be better to create a '.htaccess' file with at least `Deny from all` in your 'DIR' directory and maybe also in the 'FONTS' directory, to be absolutely sure.
 But consider that not every HTTPD